 Largely the data follows the pattern you would expect, with 2-3 mile hurdle races with a low number of fences having the lowest average age for winners.
 The nine races with the lowest average age are all hurdles and have less than 12 fences.
 Of course many of these are novices' races, which will naturally have a low average age by nature of the entrants.

 Conversely the longer more involved steeplechases over 13+ fences dominate the top half of the races when it comes to the highest average age.
-It is not a surprise to hear it is the Cross Country Chase over 3m, 6f, 37y and 32 fences that tops the list with an average winner age of 9.47.
+It is not a surprise to hear it is the Cross Country Chase over 3m, 6f, 37y and 32 fences sits in second on the list with an average winner age of 9.44.
 Being on the cross country course it is the Cheltenham race most akin to the Grand National, emphasised by the fact Tiger Roll has won the National twice and the Cross Country Chase three times.
 The top four highest age races are all over 3 miles with at least 20 fences.
 Naturally, horses require more stamina and experience to compete well in these races.

 While the data follows a pattern you would expect based on the type of race the information is still useful and shows in general that the really big races at Cheltenham, like the Gold Cup and Champion Chase, favour older horses.
 These two races have an average winner age around 8 but are open to horses as young as 5.
 It goes to show that experience does shine through at Cheltenham.